cloudmesh-community/book/chapters/devops/devops-iac.md

 Typically, the workflow of the DevOps team includes running Configuration Management tool scripts after running IaC tools, for configurations, security, connectivity, and initializations.

-## How IaC tools are different from Configuration Management Tools
+## How IaC tools differs from Configuration Management Tools, and how it is related

 There are 4 broad categories of such tools  [@terraformuprunningbook], there are